MoniterOrg/moniter/README.md

 First prototyped in Feldkirch, Austria, then built out in full at the <img src="https://digitaleinitiativen.at/wp-content/uploads/2019/11/cropped-di-logo-2-300x206.png" height="21px" width="30px"/> [Umma Hüsla Hackathon "Reboot", October 2021](https://digitaleinitiativen.at/umma-huesla-hackaton/) <img src="https://digitaleinitiativen.at/wp-content/uploads/2019/11/cropped-di-logo-2-300x206.png" height="21px" width="30px"/>

-Want a dashboard, data persistence, logs, support, and more?
+> Want a dashboard, data persistence, logs, support, and more?
 [Try moniter Enterprise at moniter.org](https://moniter.org) - built upon this very package! 😄

 Otherwise, follow the remaining documenation to see how you can use `moniter` at your own organization.

 ## Get Started

-1. Install `moniter` in your project:
+1. Install the `moniter` package in your project:

 ```bash
 npm install --save moniter